 - Appraisals; BMA

-- Ready for Revalidation, Supporting information for appraisal and revalidation; General Medical Council, 2012
+- Supporting information for appraisal and revalidation; General Medical Council (GMC)

 - Quality and Outcomes Framework (QOF); NICE 2011

 - Martin Duerden et al; Polypharmacy and medicines optimisation: Making it safe and sound The Kings Fund, 28 Nov 2013

 - Denneboom W, Dautzenberg MG, Grol R, et al; Analysis of polypharmacy in older patients in primary care using a multidisciplinary expert panel.
 Br J Gen Pract.
 2006 Jul 56(528):504-10.